apitanga/cloud-init/README.md

 # cloud-init
-Using Ansible and cloud-init to automate bootstrapping public cloud environments.
+Using Ansible and cloud-init to automate bootstrapping cloud environments.